A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

-\item (2013) Gaurav Tiwari , Complete elementary analysis of nested radicals.
-Online at \href{http://gauravtiwari.org/2013/10/08/projects-ramanujan-nested-radical/}{\texttt{gauravtiwari.org}}.
-Accessed 2017-07-17.
-A web site (dated October 8, 2013) by a freelance web designer and blogger to ``collect and expand what Ramanujan did with Nested Radicals and summariz[e] all important facts [in] one article." \item (2013) Bo-Yan Xi , Feng Qi , Convergence, monotonicity, and inequalities of sequences involving continued powers. \emph{Analysis (Berlin)} \textbf{33}, no. 3, 235--242.
-MR3118425.
-From the summary: ``$\ldots$[T]he convergence, monotonicity, and inequalities of sequences involving continued powers $\sqrt[t]{a-\sqrt[t]{a-\cdots-\sqrt[t]{a}}}$ are investigated and established."
-The authors consider the cases $a\in(1,\infty)$ and $t\in(1,\infty)$; $a\in(0, 1)$ and $t\in(0,1)$; $a\in(-\infty,-1)$ and $t$ odd; and $a\in(-1,0)$ and $\tfrac{1}{t}$ odd.
+A web site, initiated in 2011, by a freelance web designer and blogger to ``collect and expand what Ramanujan did with Nested Radicals and summariz[e] all important facts [in] one article." \item (2013) Bo-Yan Xi , Feng Qi , Convergence, monotonicity, and inequalities of sequences involving continued powers. \emph{Analysis (Berlin)} \textbf{33}(3), 235--242. { \href{https://mathscinet.ams.org/mathscinet/article?mr=3118425}{MR3118425}}